sus-unn/bl2d/docs/manual.en.md

 Scenes
 ------

-There are three scenes in template: "Main", "TimeSheet", "Preset_Lib"
+There are three scenes in template: 'Main', 'TimeSheet', 'Preset_Lib'

 'Main': Main working place.
 You will draw here.